 - Dietetic Technician, Registered (after successful completion of registration exam)

 Graduate Employment Outlook

-According to the U.S. Bureau of Labor Statistics, growth in employment of dietetic practitioners is expected to grow due to increased emphasis on disease prevention, a growing and aging population, and a public interest in nutrition.
+According to the U.S. Bureau of Labor Statistics, growth in employment of dietetic practitioners is expected to grow by 8% through 2029, much faster than the average for all occupations.
+The growth is due to continuing emphasis on disease prevention, a growing and aging population, and increased public interest in nutrition.

 Graduate Starting Salary Projections

 |BIO 151||Anatomy and Physiology 1 ( G)||3||2||4|

 |DT 120||Nutrition for a Healthy Lifestyle ( B)||3||0||3|

 |DT 190||Dietetic Professional Practices ( B)||1||0||1|